atamalu/fluoR_manual/README.md

 <b><u> 1.
 Signal differs between subjects </b></u>

-  - Biology
+  - Regardless of the specific technologies used, there is almost always differences in signal strength for each subject

 <b><u> 2.
 Signal differs between trials </b></u>

-  - The strength of recording signal tends to <i>decay</i> over time
+  - The strength of recording signal tends to decay over time

 <b><u> 3.
 Utilizing baseline values </b></u>